 And the brain is stuck on a particular thought.
 If a person has an OCD patient he checks his hand again and again that his hand is not clean then he cleans his hand again and again Till when he doesn’t come out of this thought.

-In other words, we can say that OCD (Obsessive-Compulsive Disorder) is a small part of the mentality.
-Because in mental cases a person is totally mental by its brain.
+In other words, we can say that OCD (Obsessive Compulsive Disorder) is a small part of the mentality.
+Because in mental cases a person is mental by its brain.
 But the OCD person is mental but not completely.
 Or we can say that the person has the first stage of the mental cases.
-Because in the OCD (Obsessive-Compulsive Disorder) person in mind but not totally.
+Because in the OCD (Obsessive compulsive disorder) person in mind but not totally.

 - Take up at least one hour a day.

 - Interface with work in your social life and other life.

 Definition of Obsessive Compulsive Disorder